mauricefhebert-cforp/process-images/README.md

 2. Create a new script in tampermonkey copy/paste the content of adobeImageDownloaderUserScript.js in the newly created script

-3. Install the npm script first navigate to the folder where you unzip clone this repository the do `npm install -g .`
+3. Navigate to the folder where you clone this repository

+4. Open the .env file and set you api key

+5. Install the npm script `npm install -g .`

-4. Run the script `process-images /path/to/docx/file.docx` optionally you can add a seconde argument to move the image to a specificy folder like `process-images /path/to/docx/file.docx /directory/where/to/move/image`
+6. Run the script `process-images /path/to/docx/file.docx` optionally you can add a seconde argument to move the image to a specificy folder like `process-images /path/to/docx/file.docx /directory/where/to/move/image`